 Who Must Comply With CCPA?

-The CCPA protects residents of California – people, who live in California permanently, or who are domiciled there but are temporarily outside of the state.
-This law is applicable to all for-profit organizations of any size, located in any country, who interfere with data of California residents and meet at least one of the following criteria:
+The CCPA protects California residents – people, who live in California permanently, or who are domiciled there but are temporarily outside of the state.
+This law applies to all for-profit organizations of any size, located in any country, which interferes with data of California residents and meets at least one of the following criteria:

 Do you still need to be compliant with CCPA if you’re already GDPR compliant?

-For those of you who aren’t acquainted with this law, the General Data Protection Regulation (GDPR) is the core digital privacy legislation and the most extensive data privacy protection law that regards data of EU citizens.
+For those of you who aren’t acquainted with this law, the General Data Protection Regulation (GDPR) is the core digital privacy legislation and the most extensive data privacy protection law regarding EU citizens’ data.
 For details, check out our article about GDPR.

 - CCPA is targeted towards protecting the personal information of Californians, while GDPR protects personal data of EU residents and other data subjects